 Stand with your head held high, legs planted firmly apart and your hands on your hips.
-Hold this confident pose for a few moments and see how it makes you feel.
-Practise it in the toilets before your interview - it'll make you feel more confident and put a smile on your face!
+Hold this strong pose for a few moments and see how it makes you feel.
+Practise it on your own before your interview - it'll make you feel more confident and put a smile on your face!

 - Software and internet connection

 Check with the recruiter what they’ll be using and what steps you need to take before the interview.
 For example, you may need to download software.
 You should also check that your internet connection is stable and you have enough data.

 - Test your equipment

-Before the interview, check that your camera and audio equipment is working.
+Before the interview, check that your camera and audio equipment are working.
 Also check them for picture quality and sound levels.